 INSTRUCTIONS: Click each data series legend item above to deactivate or activate on the graph.
 To zoom in on the graph - click and drag to create a box - then release.
 To return to full scale, simply double click anywhere on the graph.

-While Bhutan aims to remain carbon neutral due to its carbon sinks, we note a concern that projected increasing energy and industry emissions could bring Bhutan into a difficult position for its long-term low-carbon transition, risking a breakdown of its carbon neutrality.
 Without assessing the LULUCF sector, the CAT rating of Bhutan’s NDC would be “Insufficient.”
 But, as it has already reached a target that the Paris Agreement requires (globally) only for the second half of the century, we decided to upgrade Bhutan to “2°C compatible,” despite its NDC technically falling into the “Insufficient” rating.